RhysJones1/LearnDelphi/README.md

 Pascal provides to types of sub programs:

 * Functions: These return values
-* Procedures: These do not return values directly
+* Procedures: These do not return values directly however they can pass values by reference (See Below)

 ### Functions